-There's much to see here.
-So, take your time, look around, and be sure to check out our Resources page.
-We hope you find something about EHI you didn't know before, and take a moment to support our mission.
+There is so much to see here!
+So, take your time, look around, and be sure to check out our Activities and Resources page.
+We hope you find something about Exertional Heat Illness (EHI) you didn't know before, and take a moment to support our mission.

 THANK YOU TO EVERYONE WHO SIGNED AND SHARED OUR PETITION FOR LIFE-SAVING HEAT ILLNESS POLICIES FOR HIGH SCHOOLS

 After so much work by this Foundation with Florida athlete and child safety associations over the last year, we did get a victory with the FHSAA in Florida with the MANDATORY NFHS heat illness education video for all coaches and athletes, effective July 1, 2018.
 FHSAA also strongly recommended all member schools have a WBGT and CWI tub.
 There's a lot of work left to do, but this is a great start!